-One lucky U.S. reader will win a copy of Habitat Spy!
+One lucky U.S. reader will win a copy of Multiply on the Fly!

 Disclaimer / Disclosure: I received a complimentary copy with no obligation for a positive review.
-No compensation - monetary or in kind - has been obtained for this post.
+No compensation was obtained for this post.
 Photo and book info courtesy of the publisher.